 If no ambulance is required please contact the Security Team on 01382 385850 or if you are close by to one of the Assistance points installed around campus, press the red button to be connected to the Security Team.

-Our hope is that you never experience gender-based violence (GBV) but we also know that it is a major issue facing society.
-It is a term that covers a range of abuse and can include:
+Gender-based violence (GBV) is a term that covers a range of abuse and can include:

 Gender-based violence can affect anyone at any point during their lives.
 It affects people in different ways but it can often lead to victim/survivors feeling alone, isolated, angry and worried.
 It can also lead to depression, anxiety, flashbacks, sleep problems, problems with eating, and being unable to concentrate.

 We understand that experiencing gender-based violence can be extremely isolating, frightening, and upsetting.
 We are committed to ensuring that our campuses are a safe place and that we support students to achieve their full potential.
 We have made our statement on GBV available.
 If you have been affected by gender-based violence and would like to speak to someone you can expect to be treated with respect and in a non-judgemental and supportive environment.

 Our team are trained and experienced professionals who will be able to offer support and guidance.
 They won’t pressure you to do anything but will discuss your options and support you to make the best decision for you.

 - by sending an email to email@example.com with the subject heading 'support'

 You and a member of our team will agree on a plan including any immediate safety provisions which need to be put in place, as well as considering what support is needed for your mental and physical health.
 After this conversation you might then want to access other services available to you on campus including:

 There are several local organisations who can support you and the Student Support Team can help you to explore options for support off-campus.

 You can also speak to a specialist organisation.